irsol/Udemy/Docker/vm_docker.md

 ## Virtual Machines vs Docker Containers

 Docker containers aren't VMs.
 Docker containers use less memory and start faster than virtual machines.
+VMs good in isolating system resources and entire working inviroments, for example if you own webhosting company it's better to use VMs to separate ech customers.
+Docker isolates individual applications, not entire system.

 #### Running apps using a VM on a server:
+Starts in minutes

 1. Infrastructure => Laptop, Server running in a data center, virtual private server in a cloud (for example Digital Ocean, Amazon)